 You may be finding it hard in a minimum wage job and are wanting to move up the ladder but can’t with a lack of opportunity or training.
 You may have just graduated from uni and are struggling to find work or get your foot onto the career ladder you have chosen, or your job may be gone or stagnant as your career sector crashes and burns.

 Whatever struggles you are having with your job or career, a gap year can help you.

 Remember that times will change.
 At some point the economy will recover and jobs will become available.

 Everything in life is cyclical, and at some point you will want to return to your career and the world of work (reluctantly maybe, but still), and when that time arrives you will want to be in the best possible position to take advantage of your renewed career choices.

-While you may not believe it, backpacking can actually be a huge boost to your CV—and your professional future—if you spin it right.
+A Gap Year can actually be a huge boost to your CV and your professional career if you spin it right.

 Some of the world’s biggest employers are increasingly viewing backpacking as a viable and useful pursuit.
 Some are even offering flexible working conditions to take into account employees dreams of travel, and many universities are now even offering course credit for time spent on a gap year.